 Trail of Tears

-The permanent Cherokee Trail of Tears exhibit depicts events leading to, through, and beyond removal.
-The project mandates included groundbreaking Universal Design principles and telling the story from a Cherokee perspective.
-The exhibit utilized traditional exhibitry methods to present this perspective along with the theatrical audiovisual techniques of object theater and Pepper's Ghost.
+The permanent Cherokee Trail of Tears exhibit at the Cherokee Heritage Center in Tahlequah, Oklahoma exhibition depicts events leading to, through, and beyond removal.
+The project mandates included the groundbreaking use of Universal Design principles and storytelling from a Cherokee perspective.
+The exhibit utilized traditional exhibit methods along with the theatrical AV techniques of an object theater and Pepper's Ghost.

-The exhibit explores the forced removal of their ancestors from the indigenous Cherokee territory to "Indian Territory" through six galleries.
+Tahlequah represents the end of the journey and a conclusion exhibit was desired.
+The exhibit explores the forced removal of Cherokee ancestors from the indigenous territory to "Indian Territory" through six content-themed galleries.

 The “Removal” themed gallery utilizes an array of life-cast sculptures representing period figures on the removal trail.
 Proximity sensors trigger a sound and light AV program as visitors move through the various figures.
 The final “Starting Over” gallery includes a large authentic signed treaty and a printing press utilized to create tribal newspapers such as the “Cherokee Phoenix.”